OpenMetroMaps/OpenMetroMaps/java/README.md

 ## Requirements

-In order to run the software from the development tree you need Java 8 and Gradle.
+In order to run the software from the development tree you need a Java Development Kit (JDK), Version 8 or later.
+The project uses Gradle as a build tool, but you should use the included Gradle Wrapper for building the project.

 ## Command line interface (CLI)